top of page

 Jesus' Divinity: Announced by the I Am

 • Genesis 3:15 God, telling Satan that the Messiah would rescue people from him.
-"I will" = the Messiah would be ______; "he [woman's offspring] will" = the Messiah would be ________.
+"I will" = the Messiah would be _______; "he [woman's offspring] will" = the Messiah would be ________.

-• There's another big difference between "gods" [rulers] and God [The Ruler]: compare Psalm 82:6–7 with Psalm 45:2–7 (key words are in vv 2 and 6).
+Another big difference between "gods" [rulers] and Jesus [the Ruler] is seen by comparing Psalm 82:6–7 with Psalm 45:2–7 (key words vv 2,6).
 What's this difference?

 • John 6:38 Jesus plainly states he came from _________.